codeatmordor/behaviour_cloning_keras/behaviour_cloning_writeup.md

 #### 1. Solution Design Approach

 Data set was spilt for test and validation using split method with factor of  0.2.
 I used generator so that a part of training data images is operated upon at a given time.
-Training data set is approx 6700 images to train the model.
+Training data set is approx 8000 images to train the model.
 Also, augmented all of the images in the training data.
-In the end, after training, when the model is saved, a plot is also depicted to show the training and validation losses.
 Steering corrections are also introduced alongwith appropriate camera images i.e. left, right and center camera images.
-At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road for most of the part.
+At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.
 ![Centre Camera Image][image1]
 ![Left Camera Image][image2]
 ![Right Camera Image][image3]

+In the end, after training, when the model is saved, a plot is also depicted to show the training and validation losses.
+![Losses Plot][image4]

 #### 2. Final Model Architecture

 The final model architecture (model.py lines 101-113) consisted of multiple layers of convolution neural network.

-#### 3. Improvements Needed

-Vehicle fails to drive on bridge once it collide with the left railing of the bridge.
-There is need of correction in the model to rectify this.
-My guess is that this can be corrected by augmenting steering angle with different factors currently I have used 0.20 and 0.15 factors.